KhangNguyen22/Self-driving-Robot-ELEC1601/README.md

 ## Where:
-Made in the electrical labs at the University Of Sydney.
+Made in a electrical engineering laboratoy at the University Of Sydney.

 ## When: